matteoschmelzer/wobblyFriendships/README.md

 ## Question 4 - Conditions
-1. **familiarity** -- Here we are comparing two different dyad compositions, consisting of either two friends or two strangers (with the caveat that with currently available data, this is based on a binary measure based on participant responses to a questionnaire -- for a full study, this measure should to be refined to more accurate measure duration and closeness of the relationships between participants).
+1. **familiarity** -- Here we are comparing two different dyad compositions, consisting of either two friends or two strangers (with the caveat that with currently available data, this is based on a binary measure based on participant responses to a questionnaire -- for a comprehensive study, this measure should to be refined to more accurate measure duration and closeness of the relationships between participants).

-2. **balance board** -- Here we are comparing clue-giver standing on a one-axis balance board (unstable) to the same clue-givers while standing on the floor (stable).
+2. **balance board** -- Here we are comparing clue-givers standing on a one-axis balance board (unstable) to the same clue-givers while standing on the floor (stable).

 ## Question 5 - Analyses